 Asbestos is very harmful but don’t panic about it.
 Always make sure to hire licensed professionals.
-The presence of asbestos can only be determined through laboratory testing.
+Only laboratory testing can determine the presence of asbestos.
 Do not trust anyone who tells you that they know whether or not you have asbestos without performing a lab test.

 NYC Asbestos Testing Regulations

 As an architect I study the NYC codes and protocols closely.
 In this article we reviewed some of the basic issues with regards to Asbestos Regulations in NYC.
 This post does not assume to cover every possible issue or condition, but provide a general overview.